 Our Wine Passes We are pleased to be able to offer TWO different passes to our guests.
 These unique passes offer complimentary tasting and special offers for two people at the listed wineries.
 The Sonoma Valley scheme has run for 6 years : the 2013 pass has 34 great wineries listed.
-The Sonoma County wide pass has around 120 wineries listed by appellation.
+The Sonoma County wide pass has around 110 wineries for 2013 listed by appellation.

 Fantastic Wine Tasting

 The world famous Sonoma Valley is at your doorstep, with more than 30 wineries open to the public, the nearest only 2 miles distant, and Sonoma itself only 30 minutes down the valley.
 Russian River, Dry Creek Valley, and Alexander Valley are all just 5-15 miles north of Santa Rosa, anchored by the charming towns of Healdsburg and Geyserville, and the Napa valley is only 15 miles over the hill.

 McCleod Family Vineyard – Kenwood (4 miles): Small family run operation where you can take a tour of the vineyard with a family member ($15 pp, must reserve in advance) and then partake of a paired tasting of their recent vintages whilst sat amongst the vines!
 This small family operation requires advance reservation for their 2 hour tours (Tue to Sat at 10:30am) for which there is a $15 pp charge.
 Worth every nickel and we are happy to make these for you.

 VJB Another family affair, this Italian family has a brand-new (for 2013) Italian style Tuscan tasting room in the main street of Kenwwod.
 Great Super-Tuscan style wines, and do not miss the Friday night “PIzza and a Jug” event in their courtyard.